1031-Systems/1031_Delivery/Pololu/README.md

 a stand-alone system to be built that does not need a PC for operation.

 Details on how to implement and use these configurations is available in the Pico section as these are extensions of the Pico implementation.
+You must use winusePico or windo_install.bat in the Pico directory to link the Pico code to the top-level tools.

 ## Running Standalone